 Steps to harden data protection for Android

-As a business, hardening data protection for Android devices build in your company is imperative.
+As a business, hardening data protection for Android devices built in your company is imperative.

 To do this, you must make sure to: